 5. Natalie Needs To Be Careful About Head Injuries, Though

-Anderson has a history of concussions, which means she needs to be especially cautious undertaking Survivor again.
+Anderson has a history of concussions, which means she needs to be especially cautious on The Challenge.
 Her first concussion happened in 2007 while playing rugby for Fordham.
 It left her feeling “hazy, sluggish and with headaches,” according to an interview she did with the podcast Heads n Tales.

 Her second concussion happened in 2013 when she slammed a car trunk closed, forgetting there was a bike rack attached to it; the rack hit her hard in the head.
 She then sustained concussion No. 3 a few years later when working out, straightening up into a racked barbell after bending down to adjust her knee brace.

 It was this third concussion that actually kept Anderson from competing on Survivor: Game Changers, the 34th season of the show.
 She had to be replaced before filming began by Sierra Dawn Thomas because she wasn’t medically cleared to play at that point.

-Survivor: Winners at War airs Wednesdays at 8 p.m.
-ET/PT on CBS.
+The Challenge: Double Agents airs Wednesdays at 8 p.m.
+ET/PT on MTV.